 - if disclosed would endanger the life or safety of any person,

-- are inter-agency or intra-agency materials which are not statistical or factual tabulations or data, instructions to staff which affect the public or are final agency policies or determinations, are external audits, including audits performed by the comptroller and the federal government or computer codes, or
+- are inter-agency or intra-agency materials which are not statistical or factual tabulations or data, instructions to staff which affect the public or are final agency policies or determinations, are external audits, including audits performed by the comptroller and the federal government,

-- are examination questions or answers which are requested prior to the final administration of such questions.
+- are examination questions or answers which are requested prior to the final administration of such questions, or

-A denial of access must be in writing, stating the reason for denial and advising your right to an appeal.
+DOH will advise a requestor in writing of denial of access to a requested record or portions thereof, stating the reason for denial and advising the requestor of his or her right to an appeal.
 For more information, see "How to Appeal When You've Been Denied Access" posted in this section.